Ecommerce Business: 6 Proven Steps to Unleash the Potential of Your Data

 - Veronica Beguas

-More sales, I suppose.
-More data, more sales.
+Increase sales, I suppose.
+Increase data, increase sales.
 Or is it?
 Maybe all the time — or not at all if NOT utilized right.

-Making profitable sense out of data isn’t easy, but at least it doesn’t require you to wear a suit or be threatened with kryptonite.
-You will, however, have deep accountability knowing you have data that could tremendously impact the business.
+Making profitable sense out of data and analytics isn’t easy, but at least it doesn’t require you to wear a suit or be threatened with kryptonite.
+You will, however, have deep accountability knowing you have data that could tremendously give you a competitive advantage.
 Now, I'm confused about which is worse: get bitten by spiders and obtain superpowers, or get drowned in the data sandpit!

-It is a fact that today’s e-commerce consumers are spoiled with choices.
-It is reported that there are roughly 12 to 24 million online stores worldwide, clubbed together with Magento, WooCommerce, and Shopify — all competing being at an all-time high.
+According to Statista’s study on online shopping, eCommerce 1.8 billion consumers are spoiled with choices.
+Also, in the eCommerce market,there are roughly 12 to 24 million stores worldwide, clubbed together with Magento, WooCommerce, and Shopify — all competing being at an all-time high.
 More than ever, it is becoming increasingly crucial for businesses to diverge and innovate, make use of their data intelligently, to grab the consumer’s attention and increase sales.

 Now, I wanted you to think of the most recent item you bought online.